Cuba’s Classic Cars

 - If there were 143,000 cars in Cuba when the US imposed its embargo, and 70,000 are left now, what percentage of the original amount remains?

 - In the 1950s the average car made about 13 miles per gallon.
 In Cuba, the price of gas is about $3 per gallon, and the average monthly income is about $100 per month.
 If you were a taxi driver, how much would you charge someone to travel from Bauta to Castillo de San Salvador de la Punta, a restored harbor fortress near Havana?
 The trip is 20 miles long and takes about 45 minutes.
-How much would you charge someone for a two-mile, 20-minute trip in downtown Havana?
+How much would you charge someone for a 2-mile, 20-minute trip in downtown Havana?
 Is such a trip affordable for the average Cuban?

 - A restored 1955 Chevrolet Bel Air sells for about $45,000 in the US.
 How long would the average Cuban need to work to afford such a vehicle?
 If a car dealer in the US traveled to Cuba to purchase a Bel Air, how much money do you think the dealer would have to offer its owner to purchase it?
 Is this a fair amount?
 What would a fair amount be?